rsdoiel/sqlish/docs/TUTORIAL.md

     sql.select(["id", "name", "email"]).from("test").toString();
 ```

-Each function produces phrase of SQL. select() is a verb and takes
+Each function produces phrases or clauses of SQL. _select()_ is a verb
-an array of column names.
+and takes an array of column names.
 If no field names are provided then the
-an asterisk is used in its place.
+an asterisk is used in its place. _from()_ adds the FROM SQL clause
+and accepts a list of table names as arguments.
+The finally toString()

-The final toString() returns the assemble SQL statement as a
+job is to return an assemble SQL statement as a string.
-string.

 # Creating a sqlish object

 A sqlish object is created with the new operator after it has been
 imported.
 The constructor can take an object as a parameter.
 The
-attributes support are dialect, use_UTC, and eol (e.g. ';') which
+attributes supported are dialect name, use_UTC, and eol (e.g. ';')
-will be used by toString() to terminate the SQL statement generated.
+which will be used by toString() to terminate the SQL statement
+generated.

 ```JavaScript
     var sql = new sqlish.Sql({